rursprung/robotcar1/docs/src/future_steps.md

 So far it seems to be related to I2C communication with the TOF.

-## Fix Intermittent Remote Control Bug ([#28](https://github.com/rursprung/robotcar1/issues/28))
-From time to time buttons pressed on the remote control would suddenly no longer be received by the robotcar, or it would receive previously sent commands.
-Debugging has shown that it gets this data from the USART connection (which uses DMA).
-It's unclear if there's a bug in the DMA implementation or if there's a bug either in the phone app or the bluetooth device.

 ## Use IMU For Braking Distance ([#27](https://github.com/rursprung/robotcar1/issues/27))
 Currently, the automatic braking collision avoidance uses a fixed distance at which it will engage.
 Instead of this, the IMU could be used to acquire the current velocity (by integrating over the acceleration) which in turn could be